Skip to content

 Agent Tool Invocation

-This page describes the cross-cutting contract that all three share: envelope, error taxonomy, retry behavior, observability, approval mechanism, and framework-layer composition pattern.
+This page describes the tool-invocation contract: envelope, error taxonomy, retry behavior, observability, approval mechanism, and framework-layer composition pattern.
 Decision lineage in ADR-060.

-All three agent runtimes live in apps/workers. apps/api is thin: authentication, AgentTask dispatch via outbox, and SSE streaming proxy.
-Workers consumes AgentTask events, loads checkpointer state (agent-architecture.mdx), runs the LangGraph orchestrator, executes tool calls, writes memory, and streams output via Supabase Realtime channel keyed by conversation_id; apps/api proxies the Realtime channel as SSE to the client.
+The agent runtime lives in apps/workers. apps/api is thin: authentication, AgentTask dispatch via outbox, and SSE streaming proxy.
+Workers consumes AgentTask events, loads checkpointer state, runs the LangGraph orchestrator, executes tool calls, writes memory, and streams output via Supabase Realtime channel keyed by conversation_id; apps/api proxies the Realtime channel as SSE to the client.

 Approval interrupts use LangGraph’s interrupt() to suspend the run; the checkpointer persists state; an operator response (HTTP into apps/api) resumes via Command(resume=...).